If we knew the intent of the beasts that we keep

 But burns like dead screams flung down in the dark,

-We would know then this life takes place in one day,
+We would know then our life takes place in one day,

 That the beasts which we keep are the beasts of our sleep,